 by Michael DeMasi The Business Review

-Two independent booksellers invested about $50,000 to start a digital, print-on-demand company in downtown Troy, N.Y., that will offer writers a low-cost way of getting books published.
+According to a blog post by Kandi Printing, two independent booksellers invested about $50,000 to start a digital, print-on-demand company in downtown Troy, N.Y., that will offer writers a low-cost way of getting books published.

 The print-on-demand company has published about 90 paperback titles, including family histories, memoirs, cookbooks, fiction and nonfiction, since opening about two years ago, said Melissa Batalin, business manager.